The Informal Economy as Scaling Substrate

 The most strategically consequential question for ventures that serve the informal economy is how to navigate the formal-informal interface - both for themselves and for the markets they serve.

 Formalisation pressure is real and growing.
 Development finance institutions require formal legal status, audited accounts, and registered employees as conditions of investment.
-The AfCFTA creates incentives for formalisation by making cross-border trade more accessible for formally registered enterprises.
 ESG requirements imposed by international investors create pressure for formal employment contracts, tax compliance, and environmental reporting.
+The pressure operates not only on the ventures themselves but on the markets they serve - when a venture is required to formalise its supplier base or its agent network, the formalisation pressure cascades down the value chain.

 Formalisation is a spectrum, not a switch.
 The most durable African scaling ventures frequently occupy a hybrid position: formally constituted and capitalisable at the governance level; informally embedded and operationally effective at the ground level.
 M-PESA's trajectory is the most instructive model.
 It did not require unbanked populations to formalise before accessing services.
 It met them where they were, provided value that worked within their existing institutional context, and in doing so created the conditions under which some participants subsequently chose to engage more deeply with formal financial systems.